 5. Cross-fertilisation between people and organisations from across different sectors and whether or how this could make FoRB a reality

-The day finished with a roundtable in which all participants were invited to share their thoughts on whether cross-fertilisation between people and organisations across sectors was key to making FoRB and inclusive development a reality.
+The day finished with a round-table in which all participants were invited to share their thoughts on whether cross-fertilisation between people and organisations across sectors was key to making FoRB and inclusive development a reality.
 To a certain extent, the Forum itself was an exercise in cross-fertilisation, since it included representatives from over fifty different organisations including from academia, the civil service, government, NGOs, and faith organisations.

 Clearly tackling extreme poverty alone will not address the complex nature of the challenges arising from the persecution of religious minorities, neither can redressing religious inequalities counter the multiple and often intersecting factors which sustain extreme poverty, including climate, economics, geo-strategic politics and proxy wars.
 But the momentum seems to be gathering to make a real contribution towards both these internecine and persistent issues, and members of CREID feel hopeful this emerging programme will have its part to play in this.

-Speakers on the opening panel for the Forum on Freedom of Religion or Belief and Inclusive Development
+Speakers on the opening panel for the Forum on Freedom of Religion or Belief and Inclusive Development (in order of appearance)

 - Mariz Tadros, Director, CREID